crcn-archive/mojo-docs/articles/README.md

 <br />

-Mojo.js was designed around the [Strangler Pattern](http://martinfowler.com/bliki/StranglerApplication.html).
+Mojo.js was designed with the [Strangler Pattern](http://martinfowler.com/bliki/StranglerApplication.html) in mind.
 If you already have a pre-existing application, you can easily build Mojo on-top of it without a full, application re-write.
 Meaning you can slowly ease into it without worrying about the all-or-nothing approach associated with most JavaScript frameworks.

 ### Tutorial

-1. Installation
-2. Designing & Scaffolding
+1. Designing & Scaffolding
-3. View Controllers & Templates
+2. View Controllers & Templates
-4. Routing
+3. Routing
-5. Models
+4. Models
-6. Mediator
+5. Mediator
-7. Testing
+6. Testing

 ### Concepts